mitmath/18335/README.md

 ### Lecture 20 (Mar 22)

 Introduced the **GMRES** algorithm: compute the basis Qₙ for 𝒦ₙ as in Arnoldi, but then minimize the residual ‖Ax-b‖₂ for x∈𝒦ₙ using this basis.
+This yields a small (n+1)×n least-squares problem involving Hₙ.

 Discussed the convergence rate of GMRES and Arnoldi in terms of **polynomial** approximations.
 Following the book closely, showed that the relative errors (the residual norm ‖Ax-νx‖ or ‖Ax-b‖) can be bounded by minimizing the value p(λ) of a polynomial p(z) evaluated at the eigenvalues, where p has degree _n_ after the _n_\-th iteration.
 In Arnoldi, the λⁿ coefficient of p(λ) is 1, whereas in GMRES the constant coefficient p(0)=1.
 (There is also a factor of the condition number of the eigenvector matrix in GMRES, so it is favorable for the eigenvectors to be near-orthogonal, i.e for the matrix to be near-[normal](http://en.wikipedia.org/wiki/Normal_matrix).)